publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stIII/ch301/schI/m__us_usc_t52_s30109.md

  __Codification__

-    Section was formerly classified to [section 437g of Title 2][/us/usc/t2/s437g], The Congress, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
-Any notes below for amendments to this section prior to 2013 reflect the former classification of this section.
+    Section was formerly classified to [section 437g of Title 2][/us/usc/t2/s437g], The Congress, prior to editorial reclassification and renumbering as this section.
+Some section numbers referenced in amendment notes below reflect the classification of such sections prior to their editorial reclassification to this title.

  __Prior Provisions__

-    Provisions similar to those comprising subsec. (a) of this section were contained in [section 308(d) of Pub.
-L. 92–225][/us/pl/92/225/s308/d], title III, Feb.
-7, 1972, [86 Stat.
-18][/us/stat/86/18] ([section 30111(d) of this title][/us/usc/t52/s30111/d]), prior to amendment of [section 308 of Pub.
-L. 92–225][/us/pl/92/225/s308] by [Pub.
-L. 93–443][/us/pl/93/443].

     A prior [section 309 of Pub.
 L. 92–225][/us/pl/92/225/s309] was renumbered section 306, and is classified to [section 30106 of this title][/us/usc/t52/s30106].